Colocation Sample Clauses

 Colocation.
 6.1 The Clauses in this section 6 apply only when Vorboss provides Customer with Colocation Services.

 Colocation.
-Additionally, Tenant shall have the right, with no consent of Landlord being required or necessary, to enter into licenses or similar agreements (collectively a “Permitted Agreement”) with a customer (i.e., a person or entity that has entered into an agreement with Tenant, or an affiliate of Tenant, for the provision of telecommunication, colocation or any similar or successor services from the Building (“Customers”), consistent with the custom and practice of the telecommunications industry, to “co-locate” such Customers’ telecommunications equipment within the Building or to otherwise occupy a portion of the Building and to allow such Customers to avail themselves of the services provided by Tenant from the Building consistent with the Permitted Use.
-Any such Permitted Agreement shall be subject and subordinate in all respects to all of the terms of this Lease but shall not require any prior consent or notice to the Landlord; provided, however, that: (a) no Permitted Agreement shall in any way discharge or diminish any of the obligations of Tenant to Landlord under this Lease and Tenant shall remain directly and primarily liable under this Lease; (b) each Permitted Agreement shall be subject to and subordinate to this Lease and to the rights of Landlord hereunder; (c) each Permitted Agreement shall prohibit the Customer from engaging in any activities on the Tenant Space that are not consistent with the Permitted Use; (d) each Permitted Agreement shall have a term which expires on or prior to the expiration date of the term of this Lease (or the expiration of any extension option if Tenant has irrevocably exercised such extension option) and (e) the Customer’s license of a portion of the Building may not violate the terms of this Lease or any Applicable Laws.
+Additionally, so long as no Event of Default has occurred and is subsisting hereunder, Tenant shall have the right, with no consent of Landlord being required or necessary, but subject always to the provisions of Sections 10.3 and 10.6 (other than subsection 10.6.1 hereof), to enter into licenses or similar agreements (collectively a “Permitted Agreement”) with a customer (i.e., a person or entity that has entered into an agreement with Tenant, or an affiliate of Tenant, for the provision of telecommunication, colocation or any similar or successor services from the Building (“Customers”), consistent with the custom and practice of the telecommunications industry, to “co-locate” such Customers’ telecommunications equipment within the Building or to otherwise occupy a portion of the Building and to allow such Customers to avail themselves of the services provided by Tenant from the Building which complies with the Permitted Use.
+Any such Permitted Agreement shall be subject and subordinate in all respects to all of the terms of this Lease but shall not require any prior consent or notice to the Landlord; provided, however, that: (a) no Permitted Agreement shall in any way discharge or diminish any of the obligations of Tenant to Landlord under this Lease and Tenant shall remain directly and primarily liable under this Lease; (b) each Permitted Agreement shall be subject to and subordinate to this Lease and to the rights of Landlord hereunder; (c) each Permitted Agreement shall prohibit the Customer from engaging in any activities on the Tenant Space that does not comply with the Permitted Use; (d) each Permitted Agreement shall have a term which expires on or prior to the expiration date of the Term or such earlier date if this Lease is terminated for any reason and (e) the Permitted Agreement may not violate the terms of this Lease or any Applicable Laws.
 The Customer shall comply with all Applicable Laws.
 The Permitted Agreements and the Customers’ rights thereunder shall be subject and subordinate at all times to the Lease and all of its provisions, covenants and conditions.
-Anything to the contrary contained herein notwithstanding, Landlord and Tenant acknowledge and agree that Permitted Agreements shall not constitute, or be deemed to be, the grant of a leasehold interest or otherwise constitute, or be deemed to be, a real property interest.

 Colocation.
 Subject to space availability at the Facilities at the time of a Pathnet request, including LLC's or Incumbent's reasonably foreseeable future space needs on the Facilities, the LLC shall or shall cause Incumbent to allow Pathnet, at no additional charge to colocate at the Facilities all equipment necessary to support the interconnections set forth on Exhibit A-6 to Schedule A and any additional interconnections equipment that may be added by Pathnet from time to time and at any time during the term of this Agreement, subject to the limitations set forth in Schedule 3 of Schedule A.